top of page

 Playoff Policy:

 To participate with a team in the playoffs you need to be listed on the official online roster and have played at least four regular season games and paid the season registration fee.
 Also refer to the Modified Multiple Team Policy above.
-Changes/additions may be made through UFFL Officials, ahead of time.
+Changes/Additions may be made through UFFL Officials, ahead of time.

 Division Policy